The 20 Best Colleges in the Midwest

 What’s Covered:

-The Midwest, America’s Heartland, is known for its friendly residents.
-The region boasts major cities like Chicago, Kansas City, and Detroit, but is also spotted with smaller tight-knit communities and towns.
-At its core, the Midwest is known for being welcoming to anyone and everyone.
+The Midwest, America’s Heartland, is known for its friendly residents, strong work ethic, and down-to-earth culture.
+The region boasts major cities like Chicago, Kansas City, and Detroit, but is also dotted with smaller, tight-knit communities and towns.
+At its core, the Midwest is known for its welcoming attitude toward anyone and everyone.
 This includes a welcoming college culture!
 Each August, new freshmen begin their studies at dozens of Midwestern universities.

 Our Ranking Methodology